Green Mansions (film): Plot

-A young man named Abel narrowly escapes Caracas, Venezuela after it is overtaken by rebels.
-He decides to seek revenge, as his father, the former Minister of War, was killed.
-After getting supplies, he takes a canoe to the far shore, where he is nearly killed by a jaguar, but is saved by the native people.
+A young man named Abel narrowly escapes Caracas, Venezuela, after it is overtaken by rebels.
+He decides to seek revenge, as his father, the former minister of war, was killed.
+After getting supplies, he takes a canoe to the far shore, where he is nearly killed by a jaguar, but he is saved by the native people.

-He decides to prove his bravery by not moving once he sees the chief, Runi and telling his story.
-The natives are impressed, and do not kill him.
-After a while, Runi's son Kua-ko, who has lived with the missionaries of Caracas and speaks English, tells Abel that Runi has agreed so long as he does not harm them, they will not harm him.
-Abel agrees, and befriends Kua-ko, who tells him of the "Bird Woman", who killed his older brother, and that their tribe is not allowed in the nearby forest.
+He decides to prove his bravery by not moving once he sees the chief, Runi, and telling his story.
+Ruin’s son Kua-ko, who has lived with the missionaries of Caracas and speaks English, tells Abel that Runi has agreed that so long as he does not harm them, they will not harm him.
+Abel agrees and befriends Kua-ko, who tells him of the "Bird Woman", who killed his older brother, and that their tribe is not allowed in the nearby forest.

 Abel ignores the warning and ventures into the forest, where he sees a young woman who quickly disappears.
-He returns to the natives and Kua-ko tells him that Runi wishes Abel to use his gun and kill the girl.
-He returns to the forest, but decides to warn the girl instead.
-He sees her again, but is bitten by a coral snake.
+He returns to the natives, and Kua-ko tells him that Runi wishes Abel to use his gun and kill the girl.
+Abel returns to the forest but decides to warn the girl.
+He sees her again, but he is bitten in the leg by a coral snake.
 The girl takes Abel to her home and tends his wound.
-Upon waking up, he meets the girl's grandfather, Nuflo, who tells him her name is Rima.
+Upon waking, he meets the girl's grandfather, Nuflo, who tells him her name is Rima.

-The next day, with his leg wounded by the snake, Abel meets Rima again and they begin to talk.
-Rima takes a liking to him, but Nuflo warns her that he will leave once his leg heals.
-Abel is soon able to walk without a cane, and Rima therefore begins showing him the forest.
+The next day, Abel meets Rima again, and they talk.
+Rima takes a liking to Abel, but Nuflo warns her that he will leave once his leg heals.
+Abel soon is able to walk without a cane, and Rima begins showing him the forest.
 Abel tells her that he has come to like her as well, and Rima is confused.
-She goes to speak with her dead mother's spirit, and decides to return to where she came from to ask a village elder about her strange new feelings for Abel.
+She goes to speak with her dead mother's spirit and decides to return to where she came from to ask a village elder about her strange new feelings for Abel.
 Later, Abel and Rima travel to the edge of the forest, where he shows her Riolama, which she remembers as her village.
-Despite Nuflo's initial reluctance to take her, Rima forces him to show her the way by threatening his soul if he does not.
+Despite Nuflo's reluctance to take her, Rima forces him to show her the way by threatening his soul if he does not.